openpay-innovations/magento2-openpaypaymentplugin/README.md

 - JSON extension for PHP
 - Multibyte String extension for PHP
 - Magento should be pre-installed on your web server.
 The Openpay module is compatible with Magento version 2.1.x.
 The extension has been tested on Magento version 2.1.x
 - SSL: A valid security certificate is required to work over a secure channel (HTTPS) from the Magento Admin Panel or while submitting the form data from the storefront.
-Self?signed SSL certificates are not supported
+Self signed SSL certificates are not supported
 - Curl (version 7.20.0 ?
 7.4.0)

 [Magento 2.3 technology stack requirements](https://devdocs.magento.com/guides/v2.3/install-gde/system-requirements.html)